 The Lightpool festival began in 2016, to celebrate the Illuminations by bringing contemporary light and fire artists to Blackpool to be inspired by the town’s unique relationship with light.
 The festival won the Large Tourism Event at the Lancashire Tourism awards in 2017.

-Lightpool Festival 2021 is a festival of light and fire that will take place between October 15 and 30 in Blackpool as the climax to the world-famous Blackpool Illuminations.
+Lightpool Festival 2022 is a festival of light, projection and performance that will take place between October 14 and 29 in Blackpool as the climax to the world-famous Blackpool Illuminations.

 The world-famous Illuminations need little introduction.
 There are six miles of traditional festoons and tableaux along Blackpool Promenade – no wonder it’s commonly known as the greatest free light show on Earth!